Lt. Courtney Yerington

-The Owensboro Police Department Training Unit Supervisor, Sgt.
-Jeremy Mulligan, is under the direction of the Support Division Commander, Major Gordon Black.
+The Owensboro Police Department Training Unit Supervisor is under the direction of the Support Division Commander.

-Sgt.
-Mulligan exercises supervision and has staff responsibility over matters within the jurisdiction of the police training and education.
+The Training Unit Supervisor exercises supervision and has staff responsibility for matters within the jurisdiction of the police training and education.

 Police Training and Education Responsibility